Back to Reference

 AI and machine learning integration

 AI-powered analytics can help you identify patterns, predict outcomes, and even recommend actions based on your KPIs.
-These technologies are rapidly becoming must-haves in the reporting toolkit.
+These technologies are rapidly becoming must-haves, with one Deloitte survey finding that 90% of internal audit departments now have digital and analytics plans fully integrated with their strategic objectives.

 Predictive analytics capabilities